 This yaoi anime on Hulu is another LGBTQ anime that fans should check out.
 It focuses on the love story of three gay couples who come to love each other against all odds.

-The anime adapts three mangas Junjou Romantica, Junjou Egoist, and Junjou Terrorist.
+The anime adapts two mangas Junjou Romantica, and Junjou Egoist.
 The first couple is the high school student Misaki and a novelist Akihiko.

 Misaki wishes to attend the prestigious college which his brother attended.
 But sadly, he could not excel in his studies on his own.
 And, this is the reason why he had to ask Akihito for help.